HYDRA-AA/HYDRAX3/CONTRIBUTING.md

 - Include examples where appropriate
 - Explain cryptographic concepts for educational purposes

-## Review Process
+## License

-All submissions require review before being merged:

-1. Automated tests must pass
-2. At least one maintainer must approve the changes
-3. Security-related changes require additional review
-4. Significant changes to the core algorithm require cryptographic review
+By contributing, you agree that your contributions will be licensed under the project's MIT license.

 ## Questions?

-If you have questions about contributing, please open a GitHub issue labeled "question".
+If you have questions or need help, feel free to:

+- Open an issue with your question labeled "question"
+- Contact the maintainers

-Thank you for contributing to making encryption more secure and accessible!
+Thank you for contributing to HYDRA!